Fra0013To/NNbasedDiscDetectors/README.md

 # Graph-Informed Neural Networks for Sparse Grid-Based Discontinuity Detectors
-Code will be available soon.
+Code for loading and using the trained discontinuity detectors described in https://arxiv.org/abs/2401.13652 will be available soon.